Student LifeSupport for students with disabilities

 ① Role

-The Disability Student Support Division is looking for students who can understand students with disabilities, see things from their perspective, and act responsibly.
-If you are interested in doing something that will help others, interacting with a diverse range of people, or making effective use of your free time during class, please feel free to contact the Disability Student Support Division (sg-shien@ad.reitaku-u.ac.jp).
+The Student Support and Counseling Office is seeking students who understand students with disabilities, can stand by their individual needs, and can act responsibly.
+If you are interested in helping others, want to interact with diverse people, or want to make effective use of your free time between classes, please feel free to contact the Student Support and Counseling Office (shugaku-support@ad.reitaku-u.ac.jp) if you have any questions.

 7. Appeals

-① Consultation desks (student consultation desks, etc.) if you feel you have been subjected to unfair discriminatory treatment
+① Consultation service for those who feel they have been subjected to unfair and discriminatory treatment

 8. Barrier-free status on campus (university zone)